Index/Topics/Civil Rights movement

 Civil Rights movement

-A social movement in the US from the 1950s to the 1960s that aimed to end racial segregation and discrimination against African Americans.
+The social movement in the United States that aimed to end racial segregation and discrimination against African Americans.

 Fact-Checks